Aawegg/Aawegg/README.md

 ### Aaweg Bhaladhare

 I build evaluation harnesses and agent infrastructure.
-Pune, India — open to remote.

-Currently looking for **AI Product Owner / Forward-Deployed / LLM-eval** roles where the day-one job is "make the model honest about what it doesn't know."
+Pune, India.
 ---

 #### What I'm working on